Nuneham House

 Nuneham House is an eighteenth century villa in the Palladian style, set in parkland at Nuneham Courtenay in Oxfordshire, England.
 It is currently owned by Oxford University and is used as a retreat centre by the Brahma Kumaris World Spiritual University.
 In September 2016 the house and a thousand acres of surrounding parkland and farmland, including the village of Nuneham Courtenay, were put up for sale in three separate lots for a total of £22 million.

+History

 The house was built in 1756 on the site of an earlier property and surrounding village by Stiff Leadbetter for Simon Harcourt, 1st Earl Harcourt.
 Interiors were designed by James Stuart and Lancelot "Capability" Brown designed the landscaped grounds.
 It is a Grade II* listed building.